 There are many bootstrapped SaaS businesses out there like this.
 Similar to the Amazon FBA brand aggregation game, many are too small for private equity investors and/ or strategists, and given their potentially small total addressable market or very fragmented industry, they are not the right fit for VCs either.
 The new business model of aggregating these small/ micro-SaaS companies under one umbrella provides an opportunity for SaaS company founders to exit.

 The long-term vision of most of these aggregators lies in cross-selling SaaS products in its portfolio to merchants that already use one of the other SaaS products.
 One can maximise marketing channels such as SEO, paid traffic and email marketing across a suite of tools, combining them with an established vendor network to leverage the distribution process to the maximum.
 Seeing more solutions and more pain points, it is easier to incubate and develop tools in-house.
 Having a portfolio of SaaS products and seeing how merchants use them generates data which can further add value to the acquisition and development process of SaaS tools.
-Finally, one can take these tools from the Shopify ecosystem and develop them for the Woocommerce, BigCommerce, and Amazon content management ecosystems.
+Finally, one can take these tools from the Shopify ecosystem and develop them for the Woocommerce, BigCommerce, and Amazon content management ecosystems with the assistance of our SaaS copywriting agency.

 We do not expect a similar big number of SaaS aggregators (micro/small/mid-cap) to pop up as in the case of Amazon aggregators, which ended fairly tragically with many of the aggregators going into distress under the load of expensive debt.
 It is not an easy task to operate so many individual brands under one roof, let alone scale them, however, the success of Constellation Software and many other smaller players in the US, as well as quite a few very successful private equity funds, shows that acquiring software business can lead to better results.